abritinthebay/journal/README.md

 Currently Journal ships with only one adapter: Express.
 The roadmap includes support for more (node's http module for example) but it's extremely easy to write your own adapters - fork this project and submit a merge request for your favorite server adapter!

+#License and Copyright
+Journal is licensed under the GPL v2 (or later) and is Copyright © 2013 Gregory Wild-Smith

 # Meta
 [![Build Status](https://api.travis-ci.org/abritinthebay/journal.png)](https://travis-ci.org/abritinthebay/journal)